 - 20 g desiccated coconut

 - 5 dark red plums ripe but firm (about 450g)

 - 140 g egg whites I used 4 ½ egg whites but it all depends on the size of your eggs

 - 1 tsp cornflour

-Increase the oven temp to 185C /165C fan and line your 23 cm cake tin with baking paper or 20cm high sided square tin with removable base).
+- Increase the oven temp to 185C /165C fan and line your 23 cm cake tin with baking paper or 20cm high-sided square tin with a removable base).

-Remove the bowl from the mixer and scrape down the sides and bottom.
+- Remove the bowl from the mixer and scrape down the sides and bottom.
 Decant this into your lined cake tin and spread to even out the surface.
-Bake for 25 minutes and until its firm to the touch, light golden and when a skewer is inserted into the middle it comes out clean.
+Bake for 25 minutes and until it's firm to the touch, lightly golden and when a skewer is inserted into the middle it comes out clean.

-When the cake comes out the oven, arrange the slices of plums in a single layer over the surface of the cake making sure you do not double up in any areas.
+- When the cake comes out of the oven, arrange the slices of plums in a single layer over the surface of the cake making sure you do not double up in any areas.

-Fold the almonds through by hand and then pile this on top of the cake with the plum layer.
-Return to the oven and bake for 35 minutes and until the meringue has formed a hard crust.
+- Fold the almonds through by hand and then pile this on top of the cake with the plum layer.
+Return to the oven and immediately lower the temperature to 180C/160C fan and bake for 35 minutes and until the meringue has formed a hard crust.
 Allow the cake to cool in the tin for at least half an hour before removing it from the tin and peeling off the paper.
 Dust with a little icing sugar and serve when cool.

 Sweet is available in all good bookstores and will make the perfect gift for anyone interested in baking.